 A Night with National Geographic, featuring Chief Science and Innovation Officer Dr. Ian Miller on April 2

 Join us for an epic journey as we travel from the time of the dinosaurs to the present and explore how 100 million years of change shaped the American West.
-After the talk, a panel discussion with local University of Nevada, Reno National Geographic Explorers will continue the conversation and bring the mission of National Geographic Society to life.
+After the talk, a panel discussion including local University of Nevada, Reno National Geographic Explorers will continue the conversation and bring the mission of National Geographic Society to life.

 Register to attend a Night with Nat Geo on Eventbrite